Let me start by saying something very important, just incase some people decide not to read the whole post.

 *So long as you find a nice baby clinic or breastfeeding peer support group – you’ll be fine.
 They’ll weigh your baby regularly and give you a great big reassuring hug when you need it*

-*Once you’re past this point – which can take around three weeks – you do start to reap the benefits.
+*Once you’re past this point – which can take three weeks or more – you do start to reap the benefits.
 You don’t need to sterilise bottles or get up in the night to measure out milk.
 You can feed your baby without even getting out of bed and pop out for the day taking only a couple of nappies and your purse – everything else baby needs is in your bra!*

 It hurts: Your nipples take a little while to toughen up but once they do, they shouldn’t hurt if baby is latched on well.
 We all get told this.
-But nobody tells you that your boobs sometimes hurt!
+But nobody tells you that your actual boobs sometimes hurt!
 Everyone has sore breasts around the 3rd day when their milk comes in, regardless of feeding method.
 My breasts were so swollen that I actually Googled whether the middle bit could pop out, leaving me with one big giganta-boob!
-Google said no. Breastfeeding mums will feel a similar pain (though nowhere near as bad….seriously….nothing hurts as bad as 3 day old baby boobs!!) when a feed is overdue.
+Google said no. Breastfeeding mums will feel a similar pain in their breasts (though nowhere near as bad….seriously….nothing hurts as bad as 3 day old baby boobs!!) when a feed is overdue.

 *This gets better in time too and you’ll even end up using the feeling to gauge how well baby is feeding, supply and demand issues etc. Your first night out without baby is interesting – wear something stretchy for when your bust goes up several cup-sizes throughout the night!*